 Cell Maintenance.
 If for any reason the cells are removed from the cabinet, they should be inspected for cleanliness, damaged plates or damaged end connectors.
-See "Dirt Build-Up".
+See "Build-Up of Dirt."
 Cell plate spacing should be uniform.
 Be sure to replace the cells in the correct order.
-See "Installing The Cells."
+See "Installation of Cells."

 Pump Maintenance.
 Should the pump vibrate or make excessive noise, check the pump and motor alignment.
-It may be necessary to periodically tighten up on the packing nut to prevent leakage around the shaft.
+It may be necessary periodically to tighten up on the packing nut to prevent leakage around the shaft.
 If the packing nut is too tight, the motor will overheat.

 After-Filter Maintenance.
 If the after-filters appear excessively dirty, they should be removed and hosed off with hot water.
 Be sure to replace the filters in their original order.
+See Figs. 7 & 15.